 Ubuntu also provides optimized and certified server images on popular cloud platforms like AWS, Azure, GCP, etc., along with its desktop version.
 Unlike Ubuntu, Lubuntu is only available for desktops environments and not for the various cloud servers.

-3. Easy of Setup
+3. Ease of Setup

 We can download any version of Ubuntu from ubuntu.com while Lubuntu can be downloaded from lubuntu.me (official website of Lubuntu).
 Ubuntu and Lubuntu both provide an ISO image file for booting up the desktop environments and follow an almost similar installation procedure.